 So let's look at a run down of fifty ideas for starting a small business, broken up into several categories.

 1.Graphic Design, font creation, or logo design: Graphic design in general covers an astonishingly wide range of niche markets, everything from hand-drawn design to solid vectors.
 There are a ton of applications for each variety of design, with everything from business logos to fabric design.
 If you have an eye for design but not a great deal of experience, you can check out tutorials on YouTube or step by step instructions for certain niches or individual aspects of design.
-Design blogs like DesignMantic Blog also offer a lot of ideas, tutorials on basic skills, and inspiration.
+Design blogs like DesignMantic Blog also offer a lot of ideas, tutorials on basic skills, and inspiration to fight poverty through design.

 Image Source: iStock.com/new_cox